 To say most Israeli’s are secular would be correct.

 Galilee is beautiful.
 Here are some pics from my hike.

 I’d like to give a shout out to my Roclite shoes.
 They have done good service so far in my travels.

-(weird observation: I’ve been wearing rubber boots for two months whilst working on the Kibbutz, and they made bald patches on my legs, which you can see in those pictures)
+(weird observation: I’ve been wearing rubber boots for two months whilst working with cattle on the Kibbutz, and they have made bald patches on my legs, which you can see in those two pictures above)